-Thordis Elva has also built on her personal experience in her work, sharing her own story of abuse in a TED talk that has been viewed 5,5 million times.
+Thordis Elva has also built on her personal experience in her work, sharing her own story of sexual assault in a TED talk that has been viewed 6 million times.
 She is the first survivor of assault to publicly collaborate with her perpetrator with the hope that sharing their story will help prevent abuse in other relationships.
-Their book, South of Forgiveness, has been published across four continents.
+Their book, South of Forgiveness, has been published across four continents (click the below flags).
 Critics have said:

 Hats off to Elva and Stranger for a brave journey that might well change lives.